 Field Guides Association of South Africa.
 His company is a

-member of the SA Tourism Services Association.
+member in goos standing with the SA Tourism Services Association.

 These two associations give you peace of mind about the professionalism and